Cascadia-R/gRadual-intRoduction-tidyverse/README.md

-# A gRadual-intRoduction to the tidyverse
+# A gRadual intRoduction to the tidyverse

 ## [Chester Ismay](https://ismayc.github.io) and [Ted Laderas](https://laderast.github.io)